- New York#30

 Today Clifford Chance has 32 offices spanning key markets across the Americas, Asia Pacific, Europe, the Middle East, and Africa, with a particularly strong reputation in the financial sector.
 The firm offers substantive experience in a wide array of practice areas and industry sectors, including banking and finance, capital markets, corporate, litigation and dispute resolution, real estate, and tax pensions and employment.
 The firm also offers numerous cross-practice areas, such as Latin America (which includes energy and infrastructure, M&A, and capital markets), regulatory, and technology (which includes fintech).

-First years in the firm’s transactional practice enter the Clifford Chance Transactional Pool for around three years and can receive assignments in banking and finance, capital markets, and corporate matters.
+First years in the firm’s transactional practice enter the Clifford Chance Transactional Pool for around two and a half years and can receive assignments in banking and finance, capital markets, and corporate matters.
 An assignment manager oversees the pool and aims to provide associates with assignments that align with their long-term goals.

 Lawyers at the firm can also make their practice more efficient by calling on the firm’s Best Delivery team.
 The team includes professionals who specialize in continuous improvement, project management, and legal technology.
 The team focuses on making practice more efficient and tailoring practice to the client’s needs.